 This post originally appeared on the Contact – Infinite Futures SF blog on June 17, 2012.

-Next weekend I’ll be at ConTemporal, a new sci-fi convention in North Carolina that is “planting its roots in Steampunk,” according to its website.
+Next weekend I’ll be at ConTemporal, a new sci-fi convention in North Carolina.
 Guests will include steampunk authors Cherie Priest, Clay and Susan Griffith, and John Claude Bemis, and steampunk artists from Brute Force Studios, Hatton Cross Steampunk and Penny Dreadful Productions.

 Answers vary.
 “It’s retro-futurism or a steam-powered alternate reality.”
 “It’s gears and goggles, Nikola Tesla and zeppelins.”
 “It’s Blade Runner meets Jane Eyre.”
 “It’s DIY craftsmanship and rayguns — with corsets and pith helmets.”